 6. Highlight grey walls with white floors and window dressings

-If you're keen to ensure that your living room stays light and bright, despite the grey walls, we'd really advise keeping the window area uncluttered and dressed in a light colour.
-A white or pale-coloured floor will make a big difference, too.
+If you're keen to ensure that your living room stays light and bright, despite the grey walls, we'd really advise keeping the window area uncluttered and dressed in a light color.
+A white or pale-colored floor will make a big difference, too.

 7. Warm things up with greige

-It's actually a perfect warm toned colour that was made for creating cosy grey living rooms!
+It's actually a perfect warm toned color that was made for creating cozy grey living rooms!
 We love how it's been styled in this living room with splashes of sage green and pale mustard yellow.
 So what is the perfect greige shade?
-Well we recommend Farrow and Ball Stony Ground.
+Well, we recommend Farrow and Ball Stony Ground.

-8. Add black to grey colour schemes for living rooms
+8. Add black to grey color schemes for living rooms

 Black and white doesn’t have to be a boring combination – when teamed with different layers of grey, it can look exceptionally striking.
 Use a deep grey on your living room walls, and then mix in plenty of black and white accessories to get the full impact of this dramatic scheme.